cercao/angular-widgets-spa-master/README.md

 Simple angular application using rest API

 # Instructions
+- Install npm;
-Install npm and http-server module.
+- Install http-server module;
-Pull the repository and run http-server pointing to the root folder, like this:
+- Pull the repository
+- Run http-server pointing to the root folder, like this:
 ```sh
 $ http-server angular-widgets-spa-master
 ```